PrincetonUniversity/ilabMonitor/README.md

 Customize the files described above.
 To simluate everything working:

 * Change "ilockurl" and "ilock" port in ilab-config-test to match echoServer.py.
-The default is that it runs on the same machine as the monitor, and listens on port 8080.
+The default is that echoServer.py runs on the same machine as the monitor (so ilockurl would be localhost), and listens on port 8080.
 * Change "website" and "expectedText" to a URL you can browse, and some text that web site is expected to contain.
-* Change "username" and "password" to the correct external user for iLab.
+* Change "username" and "password" to the correct external user and password for iLab.

 Assuming your are using a Linux system, run the echo server to simulate the iLab interlock control:
  ```